Verifiable Quantum Advantage without Structure: Introduction

 By exploiting the particular structure of our coding problem and the uniform randomness of the oracle $O$, we are able to resolve the above difficulties and show that our algorithm does, in fact, produce pre-images of $y$ as desired.

-\paragraph{Certifiable randomness.} We next explain that \emph{any} efficient quantum algorithm for inverting $f_C^O$ likely produces random inputs.
-After all, suppose there was an alternative quantum algorithm which inverted $f_C^O$, such that its output on any given $y$ is deterministic.
-If we look at any single bit of the output, then Conjecture~\ref{conj:aa14} would imply that this bit can be simulated by a polynomial-query classical algorithm.
-By applying Conjecture~\ref{conj:aa14} to every bit of output, we thus obtain a classical query algorithm for inverting $f_C^O$, which we know is impossible.
+\paragraph{Certifiable randomness.} We next explain that \emph{any} efficient quantum algorithm for inverting $f_C^O$ likely produces random pre-images.
+After all, suppose there was an alternative quantum algorithm which inverted $f_C^O$, such that it finds a deterministic pre-image on any given $y$.
+If we look at any single bit of the pre-image, then Conjecture~\ref{conj:aa14} would imply that this bit can be simulated by a polynomial-query classical algorithm.
+By applying Conjecture~\ref{conj:aa14} to every bit of the pre-image, we thus obtain a classical query algorithm for inverting $f_C^O$, which we know is impossible.

 This immediately gives us a proof of entropy: the prover generates a pre-image $c$ of an arbitrary $y$ (even $y=0^n$), and the verifier checks that $f_C^O(c)=y$.
 If the check passes, the verifier can be convinced that $c$ was not deterministically generated, and therefore has some randomness.
-By using the fact that $f_C^O$ is one-way even against sub-exponential-query algorithms, we can show that the min-entropy must be polynomial.
+Though this only ensures that $c$ is not completely deterministic, by using the fact that $f_C^O$ is one-way even against sub-exponential-query algorithms, we can extend the above argument to show that the min-entropy must be polynomial.

 Once we have a string with min-entropy, we can easily get uniform random bits by having the verifier extract using a private random seed.

 \paragraph{Extension to non-uniform adversaries.} Note that the above results all considered fixing an adversary first, and then sampling a random oracle.
 A standard complexity theoretic argument shows that, in the case of uniform adversaries, we can switch the order of quantifiers, and choose the random oracle first and then the adversary.